OsayiLasisi/ideas/README.md

 # ideas
 ideas and resources
-resources to help with the journey
+to help with the journey